worktheclock/replit.github.io/classrooms/embed.md

 **Note: Embedding via LTI is deprecated and functionality was removed at the beginning of September 2018.**

-As a teacher, to embed your classroom:
+Classroom Pro and K-12 users can embed classrooms and assignments into their respective LMSes via an iframe.
+As a teacher, to embed your classroom...

 1. From your teacher dashboard, click the "three dot" menu on the classroom you want to embed.
 2. Select "Embed".